 When it comes to spreadsheet applications, Microsoft Excel is widely used by most small and large organizations for the organization of data, whether that be in the form of financial analysis, quarterly reports, or other tasks that require data aggregation.
-Unfortunately, it is very common to get the error “Excel cannot open the file [filename].xlsx because the file extension is not valid” when trying to open or edit an Excel File in Office 2003, 2007, 2010, 20013, 2016, or 2019.
-Reasons for this error occurring include the file not being compatible with the Excel version you are using, or the file is damaged or corrupted.
+Unfortunately, it is very common to get the error “Excel cannot open the file [filename].xlsx because the file extension is not valid” when trying to open or edit an Excel File in Office 2003, 2007, 2010, 20013, 2016, 2019, and Office 2021 if you have updated to the latest Windows 11.
+Reasons for this error occurring include the file not being compatible with the Excel version you are using, or the file is damaged or corrupted, which is especially common after a system update while there are still some bugs and hiccups to be fixed.
 There are several solutions to this problem, of which we are going to mention four and provide you with a way to protect your future Excel files from being lost.

 Try the below methods to fix Excel cannot open the file issue.

 The most common reason why Excel cannot open a file is because the file extension is unsupported by the version of Excel that you are trying to open it with.
 To determine if this is the case, find out if your Microsoft Excel supports the .xlsx extension type.